Haunting Melissa

 Haunting Melissa is a 2013 mobile application, developed by Neal Edelstein, written by Andrew Klavan, and published by Hooked Digital Media, Released May 16, 2013, is a downloadable episodic series that used Dynamic Story Elements (DSE) to change scene elements with additional viewings.

-Once available on the IOS app store, Haunting Melissa has disappeared from the exchange, can no longer be updated and its website is no longer available leaving fans caught mid story with no resolution.
+A sequel app, Dark Hearts: The Secret of Haunting Melissa, was released the following year.

 Plot

 Melissa mysteriously disappears when she seeks out the truth behind her mother's death in an isolated farmhouse.